Canonical systems and their limits on stable curves: Introduction

 We claim that a necessary and sufficient condition for a section $\alpha$ of the latter sheaf to extend locally to a section of $\pi_*(\omega_{X/B}(D))$ is that $\alpha$ should have zero residue, i.e. trivial pole, at $\lf{\theta_2}$.
 This of course implies $\alpha$ has zero residue at $\rt{\theta_1}$ as well.
 We will prove sufficiency of the condition as necessity is similar and simpler.
 To this end, note first that by freeness of $\omega_{\lf{X_0}}$ at $\lf{\theta_1}$, $\alpha$ extends to a section of $\omega_{X/B}|_{\lf{X_0}\cup\md{X_0}} $.
 Then by the Residue Lemma, this extends to a section of over $\del_2$ with zero residue on $\lf{\theta_2}$.
-Then we glue this to any section of (which automatically has zero residue on $\rt{\theta_2}$) and use the Residue Lemma again to get a section of $\omega_{X/B}$. \end{example} The foregoing example will be generalized below in Proposition \ref{sepcanonical-prop}. \newsection{Sepcanonical system}\lbl{sepcanonical} The purpose of this section is to characterize intrinsically certain limits of the canonical system, or rather its twists by certain components of the special fibre, which are significant when the special fibre is 2-separable.
-To this end, we want to define a notion of 'separated canonical' or sepcanonical, for short, system, which we will prove equal to the limit.
-The sepcanonical system depends on some additional data on the curve (essentially, a smoothing direction at each bisep). \begin{defn}\lbl{azimuth-defn} \begin{enumerate}\item If $(p_1, p_2)$ is a pair of distinct smooth points on a curve $X$, an \emph{azimuth} $\zeta$ at $(p_1, p_2)$ is an element of the azimuth space $\P(T_{p_1}X\oplus T_{p_2}X)$.
+Then we glue this to any section of (which automatically has zero residue on $\rt{\theta_2}$) and use the Residue Lemma again to get a section of $\omega_{X/B}$. \end{example} The foregoing example will be generalized in Theorem \ref{sepcanonical-thm} below. \newsection{Sepcanonical system}\lbl{sepcanonical} The purpose of this section is first to define intrinsically an object on a reducible curve $X_0$, viz. a collection of linear systems on its 2-components, collectively called the sepcanonical system of $X_0$.
+This apparently arbitrary notion will be redeemed by Theorem \ref{sepcanonical-thm}, where it will be shown to coincide with a certain collection of limits of the canonical system, i.e. specializations of its twists by certain components of the special fibre.
+This construction is nontrivial when and only when the special fibre is 2-separable.
+The sepcanonical system depends on some additional data on the curve called azimuth (essentially, a smoothing direction at each bisep). \begin{defn}\lbl{azimuth-defn} \begin{enumerate}\item If $(p_1, p_2)$ is a pair of distinct smooth points on a curve $X$, the \emph{azimuth space} at $(p_1, p_2)$ is $\P(T_{p_1}X\oplus T_{p_2}X)$; an \emph{azimuth} $\zeta$ at $(p_1, p_2)$ is an element of the azimuth space.
 An azimuth is singular if it equals $[1,0]$ or $[0,1]$, regular otherwise.
-An azimuthal pair $(p_1, p_2, \zeta)$ consists of a point-pair $ (p_1, p_2)$ plus an azimuth $\zeta$, as above. \item For a bisep (properly separating binode) $\vtheta=(\theta_1, \theta_2)$, a left (right) azimuth is an azimuth on its left (right) preimage , i.e. an element $\lf{\zeta}\in \P(\lf{\psi}_{\theta_1}\oplus \lf{\psi}_{\theta_2})$ (resp. $\rt{\zeta}\in \P(\rt{\psi}_{\theta_1}\oplus \rt{\psi}_{\theta_2})$), where $\lf{\psi}_{\theta_i}=T^*_{\lf{\theta}_i}\lf{X}(\vtheta)$ etc . \item For a bisep $\vtheta=(\theta_1, \theta_2)$, a \emph{middle azimuth} is an element $\md{\zeta}$ is \emph{regular} if $\md{\zeta}=[a,b], a, b\neq 0$.
-An \emph{azimuth} is a triple $\zeta_\vtheta=(\lf{\zeta}, \md{\zeta}, \rt{\zeta})$ consisting of a left, middle and right azimuth. $\zeta_\vtheta$ is said to be \emph{ (internally) compatible} if \item An \emph{azimuthal} (resp. \emph{middle azimuthal} curve) is a nodal curve together with a choice of compatible azimuth (resp. middle azimuth) at each separating binode. \end{enumerate} \end{defn} \begin{defn} An azimuthal \emph{marking} $\xi=(p.;(q.,q'.))$ on a curve $Y$ consists of: (i) a collection of smooth points (unimarks) $p_i\in Y$, together with a designation of each as either 'co-hyperelliptic', with attached 'multiplicity' $n(\xi, p)=2$, or 'non co-hyperelliptic', with attached multiplicity $n(\xi,p)=3$; (ii) a collection of smooth pairs (bimarks) $(q_i, q'_i)$, together with a designation of some of them as 'co-hyperelliptic', and a choice of regular azimuth $\zeta(q_i, q'_i)$ (only) at those.
+An azimuthal pair $((p_1, p_2), \zeta)$ consists of a point-pair $ (p_1, p_2)$ plus an azimuth $\zeta$, as above.
+The \emph{azimuthal condition} corresponding to an azimuth $\zeta$ is the condition on on $H^0(\omega_X)$ specifying that the value of a differential at $(p_1, p_2)$ should be in $\zeta$. \item For a bisep (properly separating binode) $\vtheta=(\theta_1, \theta_2)$, a left (right) azimuth is an azimuth on its left (right) preimage , i.e. an element $\lf{\zeta}\in \P(\lf{\psi}_{\theta_1}\oplus \lf{\psi}_{\theta_2})$ (resp. $\rt{\zeta}\in \P(\rt{\psi}_{\theta_1}\oplus \rt{\psi}_{\theta_2})$), where $\lf{\psi}_{\theta_i}=T^*_{\lf{\theta}_i}\lf{X}(\vtheta)$ etc . \item For a bisep $\vtheta=(\theta_1, \theta_2)$, a \emph{middle azimuth} is an element $\md{\zeta}$ is \emph{regular} if $\md{\zeta}=[a,b], a, b\neq 0$.
+An \emph{azimuth} is a triple $\zeta_\vtheta=(\lf{\zeta}, \md{\zeta}, \rt{\zeta})$ consisting of a left, middle and right azimuth. $\zeta_\vtheta$ is said to be \emph{ (internally) compatible} if where the multiplication refers to the obvious pairing